-Facing 34 batters, Reds' George Culver throws a no-hitter, beating the Phillies at Connie Mack Stadium, 6-1.
-Philadelphia tallies an unearned run in the second inning when Dick Allen reaches base on a throwing error by third baseman, goes second on another error on the same play, gets to third base on a groundout, and then scores on a sacrifice fly.
+Reds right-hander George Culver, facing 34 batters, throws a no-hitter, beating the Phillies at Connie Mack Stadium, 6-1.
+Philadelphia tallies an unearned run in the second inning when Dick Allen reaches base on a throwing error by the third baseman, goes second on another error on the same play, gets to third base on a groundout, and then scores on a sacrifice fly.

 Major League Baseball proclaims Joe DiMaggio as its greatest living player, a title the Yankee Clipper will proudly embrace until his death in 1999.
 The determination was made by sportswriters in a poll conducted to coincide with the centennial of professional baseball.